VladislavZverintcev/EventExample/README.md

-C# This Example shows how work with Events.
-In code events based on Action delegate and EventHandler, also exist EventsArgs
+C# This Example shows how to work with Events.
+Code contains events based on Action delegate and EventHandler, also exist child of EventsArgs